Mar2ck/DAIN-Vulkan-GUI/README.md

 # DAIN-Vulkan-GUI

-DAINVulkanStep2: Uses frames extracted by DAIN-APP and interpolates them using Vulkan instead of CUDA
+AI-Powered video interpolater (eg. 30fps -> 60fps) for Vulkan devices.
+Based on dain-ncnn-vulkan and ffmpeg

-WIP Software so expect bugs
+WIP Software so expect bugs, GUI soon™

 ## Usage
-Use DAIN-APP to extract a video using Step 1, find the folder it made that contains "config.json" and put the path of that folder in this program:

-Windows: `.\DAINVulkanStep2.exe "C:\Users\default\Videos\DainAppFolder"`

-Linux: `./DAINVulkanStep2 "/home/default/Video/DainAppFolder"`

-For example, if you picked Interpolate 4x in DAIN-APP then use `-s 4` in this program.
-Scroll down to the Help page for more options

-## Todo

-* Mode 3 & 4 support

-* Progress bar

-* GUI
+Windows: `.\DAINVulkanCLI.exe -i "C:\Users\example\Videos\test.mp4" --output-folder "C:\Users\example\Videos\DainAppFolder"`

+Linux: `./DAINVulkanCLI" -i "/home/example/Videos/test.mp4" --output-folder "/home/example/Videos/DainAppFolder"`

 ## Errors
-"vkQueueSubmit failed" happens when there isn't enough VRAM for the current frame.
-Use a lower tile size
+"vkQueueSubmit failed" and "vkAllocateMemory failed" happens when there isn't enough VRAM for the current frame.
+Use a lower tile size or downscale the video.

-## Parity with DAIN-APP
+## Features
 ### What works
-* Mode 1 & 2 (Sequential modes)
+* Sequential frame handling (Removed frames affect video length)
-* 2x, 3x, 4x, 5x, etc. Interpolation
+* 2x, 3x, 4x, 5x, etc. Multiplier-target

 ### What doesn't work
-* Mode 3 & 4 (Timestamp modes)
+* Timestamp frame handling (Video length preserved, times between frames accounted for)
-* Perfect loop
+* Perfect loop mode (Last frame leads into the first)
+* Framerate-target

 ### Needs to be fixed by Dain-ncnn author
-* Add Tile overlap (artifacting on motion when using tiles)
+* Tiles don't overlap (artifacting when using tiles)
-* Transparency (just causes glitchy output currently)
+* Transparency (glitchy output currently)

 ## Tips
 By default the program will process two frames at once (`-j 1:2:2`).
 This allows for the GPU to be used almost 100% of the time instead of pausing everytime a frame needs to be saved/loaded.
-The downside of this is that two frames will be in memory at once so a lower tile size will be needed.
-You can switch to one file at a time (like DAIN-APP) by using `-j 1:1:2` which will let you use a larger tilesize
+The downside of this is that two frames will be in memory at once so a lower tile size will be needed if there isn't enough VRAM.
+You can switch to one file at a time (like DAIN-APP) by using `-j 1:1:1` which will let you use a larger tilesize/no tiles.

 Tiles are used by default which can slow down processing.
 Using a tilesize that's as big as the video's resolution will disable tiles and process the frame all at once.
 Eg. 720p = 1280x720 so use `-t 1280`